Quantum optical classifier with superexponential speedup: RESULTS

-We compared our model against conventional neural network designs with a similar number of parameters.
-Specifically, we considered a single neuron and a convolutional neural network, commonly employed in pattern recognition tasks \citep{art:Bengio, art:Rosenblatt, art:AlexNet}.
+We compared our model against conventional classifiers, i.e. a single neuron and a convolutional neural network, commonly employed in pattern recognition tasks \citep{art:Bengio, art:Rosenblatt, art:AlexNet}.
 Adopting the TensorFlow notation, the convolutional structure is: Conv2D ($10$, $3 \times 3$) $\to$ Conv2D ($4$, $2 \times 2$) $\to$ MaxPooling2D ($2 \times 2$).
 Roughly, all the architectures have $\sim 10^3$ trainable parameters.
-All the models equally perform in the MNIST dataset, both in terms of trainability and final accuracy.
-When applied to the CIFAR-10 dataset, our classifier outperforms the conventional ones, showing superior efficiency under a strongly-constrained parameters count.
-All the findings emphasize the competitive accuracy of our method, and also its comparative advantage in pattern recognition tasks with a limited number of parameters.
+The performances are equal in the MNIST dataset, both in terms of trainability and final accuracy.
+In the CIFAR-10 dataset, our classifier outperforms the conventional ones, showing superior efficiency under a strongly-constrained parameters count.
+These findings emphasize the competitive accuracy of our method, and also its comparative advantage in pattern recognition tasks with a limited number of parameters.

-\section{Conclusions}
+Finally, we conducted additional tests to evaluate the robustness of our method.
+First, we performed the above comparisons by removing the post-processing operations, i.e. the bias and the sigmoid, using the square absolute value activation only.
+Under the same conditions of \cref{fig:Training}, the model maintains its training capabilities with reduced asymptotic accuracy, i.e. $88\%$ and $57\%$ for the MNIST and CIFAR-10 datasets, respectively.
+Then, we assessed resiliency by introducing sampling noise when estimating the coincidence rates at the Hong-Ou-Mandel output, for $100$ and $1000$ experimental repetitions.
+In the MNIST dataset, predictability remains unaffected.
+In the CIFAR-10 dataset, higher noise sensitivity is observed, although with compatible to superior capabilities with respect to its classical counterparts.
+In both cases, local fluctuations do not affect the global convergence of training.
+Results are reported in the Supplementary Fig. 1 and Supplementary Fig. 2.

+\section{CONCLUSIONS}